UW Medicine Compliance

 Outside Work – FAQs

 UW Medicine recognizes that you may have an interest in engaging in work outside of your official duties.
-At the same time outside employment should not adversely impact your independence and objectivity in making decisions, or detract from the performance of your official duties.
+At the same time, outside employment should not adversely impact your independence and objectivity in making decisions or detract from the performance of your official duties while working for UW Medicine.

-Although you must comply with policies and laws unique to the legal status of your employer, the following principles apply to all UW Medicine employees, regardless of the employing entity.
+While you must comply with applicable policies of your employment site, the following principles apply to all UW Medicine employees, regardless of the employing entity.

-B. You must never disclose confidential UW Medicine information acquired in the course of your official duties to another person or entity for which you perform outside work
+- You must never disclose confidential UW Medicine information acquired in the course of your official duties to another person or entity for which you perform outside work unless it is necessary in the course of providing services on behalf of UW Medicine.

-2 UW School of Medicine faculty who are paid by the University of Washington or paid directly by a close affiliate (for example, UWP, Children’s University Medical Group, Fred Hutchinson Cancer Research Center, Puget Sound Blood Bank, or the Veterans Health Administration) and deployed at a non-UW site must follow the UW SoM Conflicts of Interest policies or the Conflicts of Interest policies of the site to which they are deployed, whichever are more restrictive.
+2 UW School of Medicine faculty who are paid by the University of Washington or paid directly by a close affiliate (for example, UW Physicians, Children’s University Medical Group, Fred Hutchinson Cancer Research Center, Puget Sound Blood Bank, or the Veterans Health Administration) and deployed at a non-UW site must follow all applicable conflict of interest policies.
+If there is a conflict between policies, the more stringent policy will control.

 - UW Administrative Policy Statement 47.3